Dynamic Phase Transition in 2D Ising Systems: Effect of Anisotropy and Defects: Understanding the Dynamic Behavior of Random Systems

-The critical power-law dependence of the potential on $f$ is evident in both insets of Figure~\ref{fig:phi_tot}, where the data series collapse onto a single line when we normalize the potential by $f^{-0.3}$, in accordance with the critical exponents defined in \eqref{eq:critexp}.
-The power-law relationship with respect to the system size $L$ is illustrated by the alignment of data points in the log-log plot.
+The critical power law dependence of the potential on $f$ is evident in both insets of Figure~\ref{fig:phi_tot}, where the data series collapse onto a single line when we normalize the potential by $f^{-0.3}$, in accordance with the critical exponents defined in \eqref{eq:critexp}.
+The power law relationship with respect to the system size $L$ is illustrated by the alignment of data points in the log--log plot.